 By: Alan Sackrin, Esq.

-With so many hotels, it’s easy to see why hotel slip and falls are among Florida’s top categories when it comes to personal injury cases.
+With so many hotels, it’s easy to see why hotel slip and falls are among Florida’s top categories when it comes to personal injury claims.

 Hotels aren’t like other public places, according to personal injury lawyer Alan Sackrin.